Snowflake-Labs/sfgrantreport/Readme.md

 ## -i, --input-folder
 It is also possible to run SFGrantReport in offline mode, without connecting to Snowflake directly.

-Use '-i, --input-folder' parameter to specify the path to the folder containing exports from [SNOWFLAKE.ACCOUNT_USAGE](https://docs.snowflake.com/en/sql-reference/account-usage.html) share, and specifically from [GRANTS_TO_ROLES](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_roles.html) and [GRANTS_TO_USERS](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_users.html) views.
+Use `-i, --input-folder` parameter to specify the path to the folder containing exports from [SNOWFLAKE.ACCOUNT_USAGE](https://docs.snowflake.com/en/sql-reference/account-usage.html) share, and specifically from [GRANTS_TO_ROLES](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_roles.html) and [GRANTS_TO_USERS](https://docs.snowflake.com/en/sql-reference/account-usage/grants_to_users.html) views.

 The `SELECT * FROM SNOWFLAKE.ACCOUNT_USAGE.GRANTS_TO_ROLES` query output must be ran as ACCOUNTADMIN and must be saved as `GRANTS_TO_ROLES.csv`:
 ```